 - Follow the shutdown procedures if your roof or system has been damaged or you're concerned about the integrity of your system.

-- Do not attempt to reconnect your solar PV system or access your roof after severe storms or if your roof is damaged.
+- Don't attempt to reconnect your solar PV system or access your roof after severe storms or if your roof is damaged.
 Contact a CEC accredited installer to recommission the system for you.
-Or, contact a licensed electrical contractor to check your system and ensure it is safe.
+Or, contact a licensed electrical contractor to check your system and ensure it's safe.